 To ensure that America prepared for total war by mobilizing all the industrial might of the United States, President Franklin D. Roosevelt banned the production of civilian automobiles during WWII.
 The Richmond Ford Assembly Plant switched to assembling jeeps and to putting the finishing touches on tanks, half-tracked armored personnel carriers, armored cars and other military vehicles destined for the Pacific Theater.
 By July of 1942, military combat vehicles began flowing into the Richmond Ford plant to get final processing before being transported out the deep-water channel to the war zones.
 The "Richmond Tank Depot" as the Ford plant was then called, helped keep American fighting men supplied with up-to-the-minute improvements in their battle equipment.
 In mobilizing the wartime production effort to its full potential, Federal military authorities and private industry began to work closely together on a scale never seen before in American history.
 This laid the groundwork for what became known as the "Military Industrial Complex" during the Cold War years.
 This Assembly Plant was one cog in the mobilization of the "Arsenal of Democracy" and a historic part of what is today's industrial culture of the United States.

 After the war, the devastation to the local economy as a result of the closing of the Kaiser shipyards would have been crippling had it not been for the continued production of the Ford Plant.
 The last Ford was assembled in February 1953, with the plant being closed in 1956 because of the inability to accommodate increased productivity demands.
 In 1989, the Loma Prieta earthquake severely damaged the plant.
-At the present time, the City of Richmond has repaired and prepared the Ford Assembly building for rehabilitation.
-A developer has been selected and portions of the building will soon be accessible to the public.
-Upon completion of the rehabilitation, the Visitor Center for the National Park Service's Rosie the Riveter--World War II Home Front National Historical Park will relocate into this building.
+The City of Richmond repaired and prepared the Ford Assembly building for rehabilitation.
+Orton Development was then selected and various businesses ended up leasing spaces throughout the building.
+The Rosie the Riveter Visitor Education Center is now housed in the historic "Oil House", which historically was used to provide power for automobile production in the factory.

 The Ford Motor Company Assembly Plant, part of the National Park Service's Rosie the Riveter World War II--Home Front National Historical Park, is located at 1414-1422 Harbour Way S. between the Harbor Channel and the Inner Harbor Basin in Richmond.
 The plant is currently closed to the public.
 For further information, visit the park's website.